What is a flash flood? A civil engineer explains - NewsBreak

 Flash floods happen in rural and urban areas, as in late July 2022 in St. Louis and eastern Kentucky .
 When more rainfall lands in an area than the ground can absorb, or it falls in areas with a lot of impervious surfaces like concrete and asphalt that prevent the ground from absorbing the precipitation, the water has few places to go and can rise very quickly.

 Since water runs downhill, rainfall will seek the lowest point in a potential pathway.
-In urban areas, that’s often streets, parking lots, and basements in low-lying zones.
-In rural areas with steep terrains, such as Appalachia, flash flooding can turn creeks and rivers into raging torrents.
+In urban areas, that’s often streets, parking lots and basements in low-lying zones.
+In rural areas with steep terrain, such as Appalachia, flash flooding can turn creeks and rivers into raging torrents.

 Flash floods often catch people by surprise, even though weather forecasters and emergency personnel try to warn and prepare communities.
 These events can wash away cars and even move buildings off their foundations .